HK - Health and Kinesiology

 Examines the application of molecular techniques to exercise biology that has provided a greater understanding of the complexity of cellular networks involved in exercise responses and crosstalk with other organs, which mediates the beneficial effects of exercise on health and performance.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: HK 352 or MCB 450; or consent of instructor.

-HK 452 Clin & Applied Ex Physiology credit: 0 to 4 Hours.
+HK 452 Clin & Applied Ex Physiology credit: 3 or 4 Hours.

 Physical fitness appraisal and guidance in clinical and applied settings with emphasis on medical clearance, risk factor assessment, physical fitness assessment and exercise prescription.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: HK 352 or consent of instructor.